coders-school/pre_work/README.md

 Options:

-`-v /path/to/host/dir:/path/to/docker/dir` - directory mapping
+* `-v /path/to/host/dir:/path/to/docker/dir` - directory mapping
+* `-it` - allocate a new terminal session and keep stdin open even if not attached
-`lukin1000/linux_toolset:latest` - the name of image
+* `lukin1000/linux_toolset:latest` - the name of image
-`/bin/bash` - the name of the command to be executed on the container.
+* `/bin/bash` - the name of the command to be executed on the container.
 Bash simply gives you access to the terminal.

 It's useful to have an alias to above command.